Baptism (for Adults)

 Resources

-Questions and Answers about RCIA
+Questions and Answers about OCIA

 Frequently Asked Questions

-Who must attend RCIA?
+Who must attend OCIA?

-People who have not received the sacrament of Baptism must attend RCIA for an extended period — ideally, a year, and preferably longer.
+People who have not received the sacrament of Baptism must attend OCIA for an extended period — ideally, a year, and preferably longer.
 The length of the process depends greatly on your readiness for the reception of Baptism, Confirmation, and Eucharist.

 That depends.
 The Catholic Church doesn’t re-baptize people who are already baptized.
 If you are baptized but never received any instruction in the faith, you should receive instruction now and finish any sacraments you didn’t complete.
-We strongly recommend RCIA, even if you have been well instructed in another faith tradition, since you will need to learn how the beliefs and practices you grew up with differ from the beliefs and practices of the Catholic Church.
+We strongly recommend OCIA, even if you have been well instructed in another faith tradition, since you will need to learn how the beliefs and practices you grew up with differ from the beliefs and practices of the Catholic Church.

 If your church or congregation kept records, you’ll need to obtain a copy of your baptismal record — a certificate or a letter from the pastor there.
 Because locating records can be difficult or time-consuming, you should try to obtain these records as early in the process as possible.
 We must see these records to confirm your baptismal status before you’re received into the Church.
 If your church or congregation did not keep records or no longer exists, we can discuss this privately.